Richard-lab-scientist/E-commerce-Analysis/README.md

 ## Executive Summary

 ### Overview of Findings
-Despite accumulating £632,660 in revenue,the company's average profit margin (COA) is recorded at 13.56- With its cental and south region falling below this benchmark at 8.75% and 9.04% respectively.
+Despite accumulating £633,000 in revenue, the average profit margin across all region is 13.6%; With its cental and south region falling below this benchmark at 8.8% and 9.04%.
-A significant issue emerges in its cental market , with its discount rate at 24.01%; eight percentage above the business's average, indicating a sinificant factor responsible  profit margin at a significant rate.
-The following sections will explore additional factors and highlight key areas for improvement.
+A significant issue also emerges in its cental region: It records the highest discount at 24%, eight percentage above the business's average, indicating its effect on profit margin.
+The following sections will also explore additional factors and highlight key areas for improvement.

 <img width="1391" height="776" alt="Screenshot 2026-05-16 183834" src="https://github.com/user-attachments/assets/a0a1739d-7a0c-4c5b-89af-beac8307f4dd" />

 ### Discount Analysis:
-- Central's average discount at 24.01%, is the highest in the business and its profit margin at 8.75% the lowest within the company compared to other zones.
+- Central's average discount at 24%, is the highest in the business and its profit margin at 8.75% the lowest within the company compared to other zones.
 The 8.13% difference to the company average signals that the discounting behaviour is a contributing factor to margin compresson.

 - East region's discount at 13.74% is 2.59% below the company average at 15.88%, and its margin at 18.47% is the highest within the company- a positive sign of its discount discipline.
 A product line does appear to weigh downn the average margin, this could be due to the structural positioning- overall the regions appears healthy.